Ultra-NX/UltraNX/README_ENG.md

 * The best overclocking customizer for Switch - Ultra-Tuner, that allows you to customize overclocking right from the console.
 It was the first, and remains unique.
 * The CFW is as light as possible.
 There are no unnecessary things in it, only minimum necessary for overclocking and comfortable use.
 * Modular design.
 A minimum of applications/plugins/overlays are included, but you can always add more via the bundled Updater.
-* Choice of cooling system preset, either noisy but cold or quiet but hot.
+* Manual adjustment of cooling system curves, and presets.
-* Custom Ultra Monitor with FPS and system metrics.
+* Custom Status Monitor with FPS and system metrics.
 * Regular updates, and an active community.